chiheb-naili1/digital-watch-in-python/README.md

 # digital watch in python
- a simple digital watch created in ptthon
+ a simple digital watch created in python